 Now that we know what exactly is required, we need to verify how many licenses we actually need.
 At times, when I meet with license resellers, the intellectually boring option they lash out is to “just buy one for each user and maybe a few extras!”
 If you’re in the Casino & Space Travel business this might work out quite well but for all other companies struggling with budgets, it’s not reality.

-To make things easier, we’ll use PowerShell to retrieve the current available licenses, allocated licenses and finally the licenses we might be needing.
+To make things easier, we’ll use PowerShell to retrieve the currently available licenses, allocated licenses and finally the licenses we might be needing.

 [Update Jan 31st, 2019] The PowerApps and Flow team has published a collection of scripts that allow you to review the usage of custom connectors, premium connectors, data gateway, HTTP actions – see here.